AlexxMart/Ravn-Challenge-V2-Oscar-Mata/README.md

 Both cases use ApolloClient to consume the GraphQL API.

-There are some similarities in the code structure and the dependencies used for both projects to show the advantage of using React in both ends and demonstrate that sharing a common structure and/or hooks can reduce the amount of time needed to complete a web and mobile solution to a client.
+There are some similarities in the code structure and the dependencies used for both projects to show the advantage of using React in both ends and demonstrate that sharing a common structure and/or hooks can reduce the amount of time needed to complete a web and mobile solution for a client.

 ### Notes: